federico1-creator/Federico-Cocchi-En/README.md

 ![](/images/final.jpg){:height="200" width="400"}

-The purpose of this work is to define an explainable way to define if a COVID patient health status is "MILD" or "SEVERE" using an algorithm which elaborates this dataset.
-Each one of the following section explains one step of our classification pipeline.
+The purpose of this work is to define an explainable way to define if a COVID patient health status is "MILD" or "SEVERE" using an algorithm which elaborates clinical data and x-rays.
+The goal is to achieve good performance in the prediction using a well explinable approach.
+To avoid the black box in a safety critical domain as healthcare.

 Semantic Segmentation - Pytorch - Classification - Decision tree - Medical images